petems/cant-heal-you-yell/README.txt

 Manual warning -- for advanced users
 ------------------------------------

-As noted above, Can't Heal You doesn't see spellcasts if you're already out of range when you try to cast the spell.
+As noted above, Can't Heal You (Yell Version) doesn't see spellcasts if you're already out of range when you try to cast the spell.
 However, there is a way to work around this if you're comfortable with macros, and are willing to use them for casting.
-Can't Heal You has a /chyw command you can use to check range, and automatically whisper someone if they're out of range.
+Can't Heal You (Yell Version) has a /chyw command you can use to check range, and automatically yell someone if they're out of range.
 You'd use it in a macro like this:

 #showtooltip